Automattic/camptix/readme.txt

 == Description ==

-Please don't use this plugin yet :)
+Please don't use this plugin yet :) hosted on github too.